LuxoftSDL/sdl_evolution/proposals/0298-Processing-of-unknown-enum-values-by-SDLCore.md

 ## Potential downsides

-This proposal does not solve versioning issues.
-For example:
+There is the case when a Mobile Application has the older API version (for example 6.0) then SDL Core and the SDL Core has the newer API version (for example 7.0).

-In the MOBILE API exists the "DisplayCapabilities" parameter which is deprecated since the 6.0 API version.
-In the case when a Mobile Application has the 6.0 API version and the SDL Core has the 5.0 version and Mobile Application sends a message to the SDL Core without the "DisplayCapabilities" parameter, it brought the SDL Core to a core crash.
+In the Mobile Application, some parameter is not mandatory and in the SDL Core, the same parameter is become as mandatory.
+Should keep in mind that the implementation of the SDL Core is updated according to the last API version.
+And in the described case if the Mobile Application will not send the parameter, that could bring the SDL Core to the incorrect behavior.

-To avoid a similar situation the SDL Core should have the mechanism to negotiate his own API version with Mobile Application API versions and choose the correct way to process messages.
-The mechanism is out of the scope of this proposal and should be described in a separate proposal.
+This proposal doesn't cover this case and changes for that should be described in a separate proposal.

 ## Impact on existing code